Chapter 3 – Relationship to Clients – annotated

 [2] The lawyer should inform the client of the relevant circumstances and the reasonably foreseeable ways that the conflict of interest could adversely affect the client’s interests.
 This would include the lawyer’s relations to the parties and any interest in or connection with the matter.

-[2.1] While this rule does not require that a lawyer advise a client to obtain independent legal advice about the conflict of interest, in some cases the lawyer should recommend such advice.
+[2.1] While this Code rule does not require that a lawyer advise a client to obtain independent legal advice about the conflict of interest, in some cases the lawyer should recommend such advice.
 This is to ensure that the client’s consent is informed, genuine and uncoerced, especially if the client is vulnerable or not sophisticated.

 [3] Following the required disclosure, the client can decide whether to give consent.
 As important as it is to the client that the lawyer’s judgment and freedom of action on the client’s behalf not be subject to other interests, duties or obligations, in practice this factor may not always be decisive.
-Instead, it may be only one of several factors that the client will weigh when deciding whether or not to give the consent referred to in the rule.
+Instead, it may be only one of several factors that the client will weigh when deciding whether or not to give the consent referred to in this Code rule.
 Other factors might include, for example, the availability of another lawyer of comparable expertise and experience, the stage that the matter or proceeding has reached, the extra cost, delay and inconvenience involved in engaging another lawyer, and the latter’s unfamiliarity with the client and the client’s affairs.

 Consent in advance